opencontainers/image-spec/serialization.md

                 WorkingDir <code>string</code>
             </dt>
             <dd>
-                Sets the current working directory of the entry point process in the container.
+                Sets the current working directory of the entrypoint process in the container.
 		This value acts as a default and is replaced by a working directory specified when creating a container.
             </dd>
         </dl>